 Angela Strand.
 Ms. Strand has served as our director since October 2020 and as our Non-Executive Chair since August 2021.
 Ms. Strand served as our Executive Chair from June 2021 to August 2021 and as our lead independent director from April 2021 to June 2021.
 Ms. Strand has also served as a director of Nuvve Holdings Corp., a publicly traded green energy technology company, since March 2021.
 Ms. Strand serves as the chairperson of the compensation committee and as a member of the nominating and corporate governance committee of Nuvve Holdings Corp.
 From March 2016 to March 2020, Ms. Strand served as a director of Integrity Applications, a publicly traded medical device company ("Integrity").
 During her time at Integrity, Ms. Strand served as Vice Chairperson of the board of directors, as chairperson of the nominating and corporate governance and compensation committees and as a member of the audit committee.
 Ms. Strand was a founder and senior executive of Chanje, a joint venture between Smith Electric Vehicles, an electric vehicle manufacturer, and FDG Electric Vehicles Ltd. a publicly traded electric vehicle manufacturer, from 2016 to 2017, and a founder of In-Charge, an electric vehicle infrastructure solutions provider.
 Ms. Strand is also a named inventor with seven issued patents.
-From 2017 to 2018, Ms. Strand served as Vice President of Workhorse Group Inc., a publicly traded electric vehicles.
-Ms. Strand has also served in various executive roles at the chief marketing officer and head of business development and government affairs for Smith Electric Vehicles.
-Ms. Strand has also served in various executive roles at the chief marketing officer and head of business development and government affairs for Smith Electric Vehicles.
-Ms. Strand has also served in various executive roles at the chief marketing officer and head of business development and government affairs for Smith Electric Vehicles.
-Ms. Strand has also served in various executive roles at the chief marketing officer and head of business develo
+From 2017 to 2018, Ms. Strand served as Vice President of Workhorse Group Inc., a publicly traded electric vehicle manufacturer ("Workhorse Group"); from 2011 to 2015, Ms. Strand served as the chief marketing officer and head of business development and government affairs for Smith Electric Vehicles.
+Ms. Strand has also served in various executive roles at medical device, biotech and digital health firms including Proteus Digital Health (acquired by Otsuka Pharmaceutical); Aerogen (acquired by Nektar Therapeutics), Novacept, Inc. (acquired by Cytyc) and FemRx (acquired by Johnson & Johnson).
+Currently, Ms. Strand is an advisor for various companies and serves as the Founder/Managing Director of Strand Strategy, an advisory firm specializing in tech, business strategy and organization.
+She is well qualified to serve as a director due to her board experience and her experience in the electric vehicle industry.